Lesson for Prep /Foundation class.

-Start off with the story: ‘My Many Coloured Days’ by Dr Seuss.
-Discuss how feelings and emotions can be expressed with colours.
-Using the colour wheel choose colours that best go with some common emotions of happy (yellow), sad (blue), angry (red), frightened (orange), embarrassed (purple) and relaxed (green).
+I used a number of picture story books, like ‘My Many Coloured Days’ by Dr Seuss and the Inside Out movie characters to discuss how feelings and emotions can be expressed with colours.
+We looked at the colour wheel to choose colours that best go with some common emotions: for example: happy (yellow), sad (blue), angry (red), frightened (orange), embarrassed (purple) and relaxed (green).

-Use mirrors to look at your face when showing different feelings.
-Note eyes, eyebrows and mouth and draw some examples on the board.
+I drew some examples of faces with various emotions on the board.
 I got the children to draw a face showing a feeling next to each colour on the colour wheel in their books.

 Children then choose 4 feelings to show on 4 faces.
 They traced a face template and drew their four chosen emotions in black waterproof marker (Prockey), using examples to help.
 Then they used food dye wash to paint each face the colour matching the emotions.